cablelabs/os-provisioning/README.md

 Open Source Provisioning and Management Software for network operators:

-*Provisioning: DOCSIS*
+**Provisioning: DOCSIS**
-- At the time we are highly focused on DOCSIS provisioning - including VoIP
+- At the time we are highly focused on **cable provisioning**

-*IT Maintenance*
+- including VoIP provisioning

+**IT Maintenance**
-- Show your *IT infrastructure in real-time* in topography MAP and ERD - Entity Relation Diagram
+- Show your IT infrastructure in real-time in topography MAP and ERD - Entity Relation Diagram
 - Auto configuration of Nagios and Cacti from one database
 - Generic SNMP GUI creator
 - CMTS Management